JohanBellander/CdaCLI/README.md

 - **`Unable to spawn 'copilot'`** – Install the standalone Copilot CLI or switch to the Echo agent (`--agent echo`) to verify prompts while you repair the installation.

 ## Constraint Configuration

+Use `cda config` to toggle constraints without touching JSON.
+The command launches an interactive checkbox list (TTY only) and writes the minimal set of overrides back to `cda.config.json` after you save.
+Manual edits remain supported for automation, but day-to-day changes should use the CLI so validation happens inside CDA.

 `cda init` scaffolds a `constraint_overrides` object inside `cda.config.json`: